yding72/yding72.github.io/_pages/about.md

 - [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

 # 🎙 Research Projects

-*May 2024 - Current*, <u>**Web Chatbot and Website Development**</u> | *Research in Johns Hopkins University*
+### Web Chatbot and Website Development | *Research in Johns Hopkins University* | **May 2024 – Current**
-	- **Co-author** of the parer "*HIV-AICare: A Domain Knowledge-guided Reinforcement Learning Approach for Optimizing Antiretroviral Therapy in People with HIV*" (Under Review)
+- **Co-author** of the paper *"HIV-AICare: A Domain Knowledge-guided Reinforcement Learning Approach for Optimizing Antiretroviral Therapy in People with HIV"* (Under Review).
 - Developed an LLM-based chatbot for the HIV-AICare website to help users interpret model results and navigate the platform, significantly improving user engagement.
 - Scripted in Python to efficiently gather and process necessary data for the project, leveraging Selenium to automate interactions with web pages.
 - Assisted in the website's development and maintenance, ensuring its stability and updates.

 *Oct 2023 - Current*, <u>**Earthquake Dataset for Graph Neural Network**</u> | *Research in Johns Hopkins University*
 	- **First-author** of the parer "*Earthquake Magnitude Estimation Using Gated Graph Recurrent Neural Networks*" (Under Review)